yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-dashboard-configuration-options.md

 The hostname for the Redis collection and can be an IP address.

+### redis_username

+If you are using Redis AUTH using its `requirepass` setting, enter your username here (recommended).
+If this is not used, the Dashboard will not attempt to login to Redis.

 ### redis_password

-If you have a set a password in your Redis configuration using its `requirepass` setting, enter it here.
-If this is set to empty, The Dashboard will not attempt to login to Redis.
+The password for your Redis Auth username.

 ### redis_database